KTH/devops-course/contributions/executable-tutorial/sawai-anicak/README.md

 ## Description
 This executable tutorial demonstrates how to implement automated security vulnerability scanning in CI/CD pipelines, creating a complete DevSecOps workflow that prevents vulnerable code from reaching production environments.

-The tutorial will guide users through building a CI/CD pipeline that automatically scans code for security vulnerabilities using industry-standard tools like Trivy (container scanning), Semgrep (Static Application Security Testing), and OWASP Dependency Check.
+The tutorial will guide users through building a CI/CD pipeline that automatically scans code for security vulnerabilities using industry-standard tools like Trivy (container scanning) and Semgrep (Static Application Security Testing).
 Users will learn to configure security gates that fail builds when critical vulnerabilities are detected, implement vulnerability thresholds, and create automated security reporting.

 The hands-on tutorial will include:
 - Setting up a sample application with intentional security vulnerabilities